Skip Navigation

 By Plane

-Most international flights arrive in Santiago at Aeropuetro Internacional Arturo Merino Benitez.
-LanChile is the national carrier of Chile, but many other major airlines fly into Chile as well.
+LanChile is the national carrier of Chile, but many other major airlines fly into Chile as well, including Iberia, several South American airlines and airlines based in the USA.

-Some travellers arriving by air are required to pay a "processing fee."
-This processing fee is in response to fee levied against Chileans travelling abroad, and will match the amount of the fee charged to the Chileans.
-Citizens from the USA pay $US 45, Citizens from Canada pay $US 55 and citizens of Australia pay $US 30.
+Some travellers arriving by air are required to pay a "reciprocity fee."
+This fee is in response to costs levied against Chileans travelling abroad, and will match the amount of the fee charged to the Chileans.
+Citizens from the USA pay $US160, Citizens from Canada pay $US132 and citizens of Australia pay $US95.
 This fee can be paid in US dollars, Chilean Pesos or with travellers checks.

 By Train